emanodame/ShouldIWatch/README.md

 My first project with C#, Should I Watch?
 This program allows you to input a movie or tv show and advices you if you should watch it.

-It gets data from websites such as Metacritic and IMDB.
-If other people rated the movie very poorly, it will show on Metacritic and IMDB thus the program advising you not to watch the program.
-Vise versa for highly rated movies.
+Software gets data from websites such as Metacritic and IMDB.
+If other people rated the movie very poorly, it will show on Metacritic and IMDB thus the program advising you not to watch the tv show or movie.
+Again, if a movie or is rated very highly, the program will advice you to watch it!

 ####**Version 1.0**